Man skirts

 Black tailored skirt

 Black, tailored skirts.
-Identical design but one made of a heavy weight, the other of a light weight fabric.
+Identical design but one made of a heavy weight, the other of a lightweight pure new wool.
+Græfin Berlin

 Dirk-s Designs

 Above two of Dirk's skirts.
-Also accessories should always, in form, structure and colours, be coordinated.
+Accessories should always, in form, structure and colours, be coordinated.
 And that is what many men, not just those wearing skirts, forget about, or they have no understanding for it.
 Dirk has.

-On the first picture you might notice how wind-breaker and shoes, knee socks and T-shirt, and skirt and smartphone cover perfectly interconnect.
-On the next, everything is in black and white.
+On the first picture you might notice how windbreaker and boots. knee socks and T-shirt, and skirt and smartphone-cover perfectly interconnect.
+On the next picture, everything is in black and white.

 The pictures are published here with Dirk's consent.